 4. My Snohomish Santa, Snohomish.

 This friendly-looking Santa sports a real beard and has cookies and other treats on hand.
-Pets are welcome and they report few lines so not much waiting – good news!
+Pets are welcome.
 Note you'll find this Santa is in a new location this year, so check the website before you go.

 Details: Santa is ready for photos Nov.
 30 through Dec.
 24 on select dates; check hours online.
 Photo packages start at $24.